Lavanya Rajamani: Career

-She was previously a professor at the Centre for Policy Research in New Delhi.
-She has been a lecturer of Environmental Law, and a Fellow and Director of Studies in Law, at Queens’ College, Cambridge, and a Junior Research Fellow in Public International Law at Worcester College, Oxford.
-She has also taught public international law, international climate change law, international environmental law, and human rights law at the Hague Academy of International Law, Ashoka University, Osaka Gakuin University, Aix-Marseille University, and University of Bologna.
+Rajamani is currently a Professor of International Environmental Law at the University of Oxford and a Yamani Fellow in Public International Law at St. Peter's College, University of Oxford.
+Before coming to Oxford, she held a Professorship at the Centre for Policy Research in New Delhi.
+She has previously also been a Lecturer of Environmental Law, and a Fellow and Director of Studies in Law at Queens’ College, Cambridge, and a Junior Research Fellow in Public International Law at Worcester College, Oxford.
+Rajamani has held visiting positions and taught public international law, international climate change law, international environmental law, and human rights law at the Hague Academy of International Law, Ashoka University, Osaka Gakuin University, Aix-Marseille University, and University of Bologna.